himanshunaidu/data512/data-512-homework_2/README.md

     - Start - Start-class article
     - Stub - Stub-class article

-- ORES requires a specific revision ID of an article to be able to make a label prediction.
+ORES requires a specific revision ID of an article to be able to make a label prediction.
 For our analysis, we will use the latest revision of an article.
 To obtain the latest revision ID for an article, we will use the Article Page Info MediaWiki API.

+#### Terms of Use

 How the Terms of Use Apply:
 - The data created in this project is derived from Wikimedia's raw data and the ORES Machine Learning models.
 As such, it falls under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/deed.en) ("CC BY-SA 4.0")